noflo/noflo-assembly/Readme.md

 ## Documentation

-For introduction, underlying conventions and best practices please see [project Wiki](https://github.com/noflo/noflo-assembly/wiki).
+For introduction, underlying conventions and best practices please see **[NoFlo Assemblipedia](https://github.com/noflo/noflo-assembly/wiki)**.

 Below is a quick start guide and technical reference for the NPM package.